Linkedin for Business – Building Your Brand

 One of the best ways to promote your business on LinkedIn is through groups connected to your company page.
 To create a group, you’ll need to add a title, logo, and description, and decide on group rules.

-You can either make your own group connected to your business or join existing ones.
+You can make your own group (that can be connected to your business), or simply join existing ones.
 Those will need to fit your interests or your company’s interests.
 After you’ve joined, you’ve started growing your online community.
-And you should be an active participant because it is a way of attracting views to your company page.
+And consider being an active participant as that attract views to your company page.

 In that way, you are increasing your company’s view.
 You have a chance to establish yourself as an industry expert and encourage followers through helpful tips and robust posts.